This article describes how to Clone an existing Cloud Server to create a new Client Image.

 - Any Disk which uses Variable IOPS Disk Speed will be converted to Standard Disk Speed.
 Once a Cloud Server is deployed from the cloned image, you can change the Disk Speed back to Variable IOPS if desired.
 See How to Manage a Local Storage Disk on a Cloud Server

 - If the Server is in a state which requires it to be restarted, you cannot Clone the Server to create a Client Image.
-See How do I determine if my Server Requires a Restart Using REST API?
+See the "Adding and Managing Disks" section of Introduction to Cloud Server Local Storage ("Disks") and Disk Speeds

 Content / Solution: